rathena/rathena/doc/script_commands.md

 This command can also keep track of who just got warped.
 It does this by setting special variables:

-$@warpwaitingpc[] is an array containing the account_id numbers of the
+`$@warpwaitingpc[]` is an array containing the account_id numbers of the
                   characters who were just warped.
-$@warpwaitingpcnum contains the number of the character it just warped.
+`$@warpwaitingpcnum` contains the number of the character it just warped.

-See also 'getpartymember' for advice on what to do with those variables.
+See also '`getpartymember`' for advice on what to do with those variables.

 The obvious way of using this effectively would be to set up a waiting room for two characters to be warped onto a random PVP map for a one-on-one duel, for